Code-Institute-Submissions/approach_people/README.md

 ![alt text](wireframes/Mockup-Generator.png "Mockup Page")

 ## Summary
 #### Approach People is an application that allows users to post jobs.
 Each entry can be easily searchable, and also updated or deleted.
+This project is my third milestone project while studying at Code Institute.
+The purpose of the milestone project is to utilize a database in a website built with a Python Flask project using Python, HTML, CSS and Javascript.
 ## Table of Contents
 ### 1. [UX](#ux)
 ### 2. [Features](#features)